Appendix D — Data Analysis

 We model species detections at points using

-\[y_{ijt} \sim Binomial\biggl(u_{ijt},p_{tl}×\biggl(\frac{K_{[s],ijt}}{K}\biggr)\biggr), \tag{D.32}\]
+\[y_{ijt} \sim Binomial\biggl(u_{ijt},p_{tl}×\biggl(\frac{K_{[s],ijt}}{K}\biggr)\biggr), \tag{D.29}\]

-with \(p_{tl}\) here being equivalent to \(p_{[s],ijt}\) in Equation D.12.
+with \(p_{tl}\) is a year- and BCR-specific detection probability and \(K_{[s],ijt}⁄K\) is survey effort.
 Overall species detectability for a point survey, \(p_{tl}\), summarizes the probability vector

-\[p_{tl}=∑_{r=1}^{R} \mathbf{π_{[R],tl}^{[c]}} \tag{D.33}\]
+\[p_{tl}=∑_{r=1}^{R} \mathbf{π_{[R],tl}^{[c]}} \tag{D.30}\]

 consisting of multinomial cell probabilities for

-\[\mathbf{y_{[R],ijt}} \sim Multinomial \biggl(y_{ijtl}, \mathbf{π_{[R],tl}^{[c]}} \biggr), \tag{D.34}\]
+\[\mathbf{y_{[R],ijt}} \sim Multinomial \biggl(y_{ijtl}, \mathbf{π_{[R],tl}^{[c]}} \biggr), \tag{D.31}\]

 where \(\mathbf{y_{[R],ijt}}\) is a vector of representing the frequency of points where the species was detected across time removal bins when first detected.
 Cell probabilities for the time removal model assume constant detectability across the survey period,

-\[π_{[R],trl}=p_{[R],tl} (1-p_{[R],tl})^{r-1}, \tag{D.35}\]
+\[π_{[R],trl}=p_{[R],tl} (1-p_{[R],tl})^{r-1}, \tag{D.32}\]

 and are scaled to sum to 1,

-\[π_{[R],trl}^{[c]}=π_{[R],trl}⁄p_{tl}, \tag{D.36}\]
+\[π_{[R],trl}^{[c]}=π_{[R],trl}⁄p_{tl}, \tag{D.33}\]

 where \(p_{[R],tl}\) is species detectability for a single 2-min time removal bin.
-We model variability in species detectability here (\(p_{[R],tl}\)) in the same manner as the availability component of the hurdle model (\(p_{[ar]}\) in Equation D.26, Equation D.29, and Equation D.30), including the shorter 5-min survey period in 2008-2009 (see explanation following Equation D.19).
+We model variability in species detectability here (\(p_{[R],tl}\)) in the same manner as the availability component of the abundance model (\(p_{[ar]}\) in Equation D.22, Equation D.25, and Equation D.26), including the shorter 5-min survey period in 2008-2009 (see explanation following Equation D.16).

 Trend estimation

 We derived posterior estimates of occupancy and abundance trends for any strata or superstrata for desired time periods from strata or (rolled-up) superstrata estimates of occupancy or density, respectively.
-For stratum or superstratum, i, we fitted a generalized linear model (GLM) to each posterior sample, m, of density or occupancy estimates:
+For stratum or superstratum \(i\) we fitted a generalized linear model (GLM) to each posterior sample, m, of density or occupancy estimates:

-\[log(\hat{D}_{itm}) \sim α_{[D],im}+r_{[D],im}×(t-1)~\mathrm{or} \tag{D.37}\]
+\[log(\hat{D}_{itm}) \sim α_{[D],im}+r_{[D],im}×(t-1)~\mathrm{or} \tag{D.34}\]

-\[logit(\hat{ψ}_{itm}×\hat{θ}_{it}) \sim α_{[ψθ],im}+r_{[ψθ],im}×(t-1). \tag{D.38}\]
+\[logit(\hat{ψ}_{itm}×\hat{θ}_{it}) \sim α_{[ψθ],im}+r_{[ψθ],im}×(t-1). \tag{D.35}\]

 For occupancy, we multiplied \(ψ×θ\) to derive the unconditional probability of a point being occupied by the species, and then derived trends.
-To correctly propagate GLM estimation uncertainty, we sampled a random intercept \(\tilde{α}_{im}\) and slope \(\tilde{r}_{im}\) from the mean and standard error estimated for these parameters for each posterior sample.
+We retained the maximum likelihood estimate (MLE) of the slope, \(\tilde{r}_{im}\), which is equivalent to the least squares trend.
+We also retained the MLE of the intercept \(\tilde{α}_{im}\).
 We then summarized across \(m\) to derive the posterior estimates for \(r\) and predicted \(D\) and \(ψ×θ\).

 Plot size